Move mouse over the picture to zoom

 Adopt phase locked loop circuit to eliminate frequency drift

-Transmitter (on the right in picture above): With BNC/RCA input jacks of video and audio for device such as video camera, camcorder, CCTV hard-wired camera ....
+Transmitter (on the right in picture above): With BNC/RCA AV input jacks for connecting to device such as video camera, camcorder, CCTV hard-wired camera ....

-Receiver (on the left in the picture above): With RCA output jacks of video and audio to a display/recording device such as monitor, TV, DVR, computer....
+Receiver (on the left in the picture above): With RCA AV output jacks for connecting to display/recording device such as monitor, TV, DVR, computer....

 |Maximum transmission distance in an unobstructed environment between two static points using 12dBi high gain directional antennas on both sides**|